Stone walls, crocodile-filled moats, Rottweilers — our ancestors found some pretty creative home security solutions!

 - Who monitors the company’s security systems?
-Is it local or third party?
-If third party, try to find out response times for the monitoring service.
+Is it local or third-party?
+If a third party, try to find out response times for the monitoring service.

 - If you have the ability to self-monitor, can you integrate components you already own via Z-wave or another similar service?